 That’s why it’s so important to work with a passionate and knowledgeable attorney.
 Your rights under the law may be much more extensive than you realize.
 In fact, it’s sometimes even possible to seek compensation outside of the workers’ compensation system, depending on the specific facts and circumstances of your case.

-The Law Offices of Michael A. DeMayo, L.L.P. ® has years of experience in handling workers’ compensation claims for injured workers throughout the entire state of North Carolina.
+The DeMayo Law Offices, L.L.P. ® has years of experience in handling workers’ compensation claims for injured workers throughout the entire state of North Carolina.
 We understand how important your financial compensation is to your family and we’ll work hard to leave no stone unturned while seeking everything you may be entitled to.

 If you or a loved one has been hurt on the job in North Carolina, and you’re wondering what to do next, give our office a call.
 We’ll treat you and your family with the fairness and respect you deserve.